telliott99/MySwift/arrays.rst

     a.sort { $0 < $1 }
     println(a)

 This also prints what you might guess.
-We are using a closure rather than a named function, but we'll look at those in a later section.
+This is a bit advanced, because we are using a closure (notice the brackets ``{ }``) rather than a named function, and there is no call operator ``( )``, but we'll look at the use of closures in a later section.

-It's important that the comparison method must be provided, you can't just call ``sort``.
+The important thing is that you must provide a comparison method, you can't just call ``sort``.

 .. sourcecode:: bash